 For product sales, the Company generally satisfies its performance obligations within the same period the product is delivered.
+Product sales recognized in 2018 from performance obligations satisfied (or partially satisfied) in previous periods were immaterial.

 For certain licenses of intellectual property, specifically those with performance obligations satisfied over time, the Company allocates a portion of the transaction price to that performance obligation and recognizes revenue using an appropriate measure of progress towards development of the product.
-At June 30, 2018, the Company had deferred revenue of \$1,724 representing the unsatisfied performance obligations associated with a license agreement.
+At September 30, 2018, the Company had deferred revenue of \$1,600 representing the unsatisfied performance obligations associated with a license agreement.

 The Company has elected certain of the optional exemptions from the disclosure requirement for remaining performance obligations for specific situations in which an entity need not estimate variable consideration to recognize revenue.
-Accordingly, the Company applies the practical expedient in Topic 606 to its stand-alone contracts and does not disclose information about variable consideration from remaining performance obligations for which the Company recognizes revenue.
+Accordingly, the Company applies the practical expedient in ASC 606 to its stand-alone contracts and does not disclose information about variable consideration from remaining performance obligations for which the Company recognizes revenue.